rubensantibanezacosta/Common_ionic_Project/README.md

 With Administrator privilleges:

-5. On root path execute npm i,
+5. On root path execute ...npm i...,

-6. Then execute npm run update-launch to install packages and launch the project.
+6. Then execute ...npm run update-launch... to install packages and launch the project.

-7. Or execute npm start if packages are installed.
+7. Or execute ...npm start... if packages are installed.
 It takes aproximetly 1 minute.

 8. You can login with credentials:

-    email: ruben@ruben.com
+    email: ...ruben@ruben.com...

-    password: 1234
+    password: ...1234...

 Be FUN!!